-- Consult the current Guide to Safe Scouting for guidelines on the proper use of chemical fuels, lanterns, and stoves. - Because serious accidents can happen when using gasoline in lanterns and stoves and igniting fires with liquid starters, adult supervision is required when chemical fuels are being used for cooking or lighting. - Propane devices are highly recommended over those that use Liquid Fuel.
+- Consult the current Guide to Safe Scouting for guidelines on the proper use of chemical fuels, lanterns, and stoves. - Because serious accidents can happen when using chemical fuels in lanterns and stoves, adult supervision is required when chemical fuels are being used for cooking or lighting. - Propane devices are highly recommended over those that use Liquid Fuel.
 In fact, we suggest that units bring only propane devices to camp. - Extra propane cylinders and cans of liquid fuels must be stored under lock and key in the camp fuel shed.
 Under no circumstances are they to be stored in the campsite.
 The fuel shed is accessed through the Camp Ranger. - Bring empty fuel containers to the Camp Ranger for proper disposal.
 Do not place in or near fires.
 Empty fuel containers will explode if heated and should never be put in fireplaces or with burnable trash. - No tent material is completely fireproof.
 It can burn when exposed to intense, continued heat or fire.
 The most important safeguard is to keep flames away from canvas materials.
 Nylon is equally dangerous when it melts! - Only flashlights and electric lanterns are permitted in tents or under dining flies.
 "No flames in tents" must be printed on each tent and is a rule that must be enforced. - Never use liquid-fuel stoves, heaters, lanterns, lighted candles, matches, or other flame sources in or near tents. - Each campsite is equipped with fire buckets.
-These are to be kept filled with water and used in case of a fire in the campsite. - Each unit should fill-out the Fireguard Chart given to them at the opening day leaders' meeting and have it displayed on their bulletin board. - The camp staff is organized and trained in basic firefighting techniques.
-In case of fire, notify the Camp Administration IMMEDIATELY.
+These are to be kept filled with water and used in case of a fire in the campsite. - Each unit should fill-out the Fireguard Chart given to them at the opening day leaders' meeting and have it displayed on their bulletin board. - In case of fire, notify the Camp Administration IMMEDIATELY.